What is a grant?

 How are grants assessed?

-Applications are asked by the Community Grants Advisory Committee which consists of Councillors that make recommendations to Council.
+Applications are asked by the Community Grants Advisory Committee which consists of Councillors who make recommendations to Council.

 How do I know if we are successful?